La Ronde (amusement park): Six Flags changes

 On Saturday, May 19, 2018, Six Flags La Ronde opened a platform thrill ride called Le Tourbillon, a Larson International GX5 model (Waltzer-style) Tilt-A-Whirl, residing along L'Avenue across from the Phoenix.
 This addition was supposed to have been amongst the proposed featured rides for a new family section, called Carnaval En Folie (the newly added ride was due to be named La Torsade).

 On May 18, 2019, La Ronde debuted a new ride called Chaos, a Fire Ball ride by Larson International previously known as El Diablo when it was located at Six Flags Great Adventure from 2015 to 2018.
 After being relocated to La Ronde, its red color was changed to black, and it received new trains.
 Chaos is located on the former site of Le Moulin de la Sorcière between the rides Manitou and Boomerang.

 On August 25, 2019, Super Manège closed.
 In August 2019, Six Flags announced that Vipère, formerly Green Lantern: First Flight at Six Flags Magic Mountain, would debut in 2020.
 The project was delayed several times and ultimately cancelled in 2022.

 In November 2022, La Ronde began the demolition and removal of the Minirail, another original ride dating back to Expo 67.
 It had been out of service since 2019, and was the last vestige of the monorail system that ran three separate circuits, with one on Notre-Dame Island and two on opposite ends of Saint Helen's Island.

 In May 2023, La Ronde silently retired its Galopant carousel (built in 1885) when it was removed from its official park map and list of rides.
 Its final season of operation was 2019 (its 19th century music organ stopped working two decades earlier).
 The carousel has been at La Ronde since Expo 67, but heritage groups are concerned as its upkeep and maintenance have been abandoned and it's now in a deteriorating state.

-In November 2025, La Ronde began the demolition of Spirale.
-The ride, which has not operated since 2018, was installed during Expo 67 and has been a fixture of the park and city's skyline for nearly 60 years.
+In November 2025, La Ronde demolished and removed Spirale.
+The ride, which had not operated since 2018, was installed during Expo 67 and had been a fixture of the park and city's skyline for nearly 60 years.